Dwolla/integration-examples/packages/push-to-card/checkout/README.md

 This sample application demonstrates the complete Push to Card integration flow:

 1. **Customer Creation**: Create an unverified Customer in Dwolla to represent the payout recipient
-2. **Checkout.com Payment Session**: Generate a server-side payment session for secure card capture
+2. **Payment Session (Dwolla)**: Create an exchange session via Dwolla's API to obtain payment session data for card capture
-3. **Flow Component Integration**: Mount Checkout.com's Flow component to securely collect card details (client-side)
+3. **Flow Component**: Mount the Flow component to securely collect card details (client-side; PCI-compliant)
-4. **Card Token Retrieval**: Exchange the payment ID for a card token (`src_...`) from Checkout.com
+4. **Exchange Creation**: Exchange the payment ID from Flow for an Exchange via Dwolla's API
-5. **Card Funding Source**: Create a Dwolla card funding source using the Checkout.com card token
+5. **Card Funding Source**: Create a Dwolla card funding source using the exchange
 6. **Push to Card Transfer**: Initiate an instant payout from your settlement account to the card

 ## Prerequisites